 Yeaaay!
 My first class is now for sale!
 Click the link above.

-I can think of at least a half a dozen reasons why S~D~F is So Important in FMQ…
+A few reasons why S~D~F is So Important in FMQ…

 1~ Keeps quilt flat & square (minimize wonkiness)

 …just to name a few…